 Ready to compare cards?
 Look below for our top ones.

-Travel Rewards Credit Card Comparison Table - page last updated October 24, 2020
+Travel Rewards Credit Card Comparison Table - last updated January 20, 2021

 Bankwest Qantas Platinum Mastercard

 NAB Qantas Rewards Premium Card

 NAB Qantas Rewards Premium CardDetails

 American Express Qantas Discovery Card

 American Express Qantas Discovery CardDetails

 Benefits of jet-setting overseas with a travel credit card